klavzars/lights-out-frontend/README.md

 From a user standpoint, the application consists of 3 pages:

 - **All Problems** Page: Lists all problems retrieved from the REST API.
-Each problem can be selected and solved by clicking on it.
+Each problem can be selected by clicking on it.
 - **Solve Problem** Page: Displays the problem and allows the user to solve it.
 Also allows user to see the solution.
 - **Create Problem** Page: Allows the user to create a new problem and get its solution.